Goginan

-Goginan is a small village in Ceredigion, about 7 miles outside Aberystwyth on the A44 between Ponterwyd and Capel Bangor.
-The Afon Melindwr runs through the village, and is a tributary of the Afon Rheidol.
+Goginan is a small village in Ceredigion, Wales, about 7 miles outside Aberystwyth on the A44 between Ponterwyd and Capel Bangor.
+Afon Melindwr runs through the village, and is a tributary of the Afon Rheidol.

 The village originally grew around farms in the area, but increased with the development of local mines.

 To the east of the villages lies a Grade II Listed 19th century house thought to be associated with the lead mines in the area; it is probably the Goginan mine manager's house.
 Cadw Building ID: 9857.